Al-Ittihad Club (Jeddah): Present-day

-Large fanbase
+Fanbase

-Match attendance-wise, Al-Ittihad has always been the number 1 club in Saudi Arabia, often with a great margin compared to the second place.
-In the 2014-15 Saudi League, Al-Ittihad's attendance during 12 home games reached a record 550,822 fans (average per match: 42,371), surpassing great clubs like Chelsea, A.S.
-Roma, and Juventus, despite not winning any trophy that season nor the previous season.
-In 2016, American website The Sportster ranked Al-Ittihad fans the 12th most influential football fans in the world.
-Al-Ittihad has built a strong fan-base across Saudi Arabia, amongst the Arab League and in Asia.
-The club supporters are renowned for being spirited and for their chants.
-Since its opening on 1 May 2014, Al-Ittihad shares the King Abdullah Sports City Stadium with local rival Al-Ahli, while their previous home the Prince Abdullah Al Faisal Stadium faced construction until it was renovated in 2022.
+Ittihad is the highest-attended club in Saudi Arabia.
+In the 2014-15 Saudi League, Ittihad's attendance during 12 home games averaged 42,371 per match.
+In 2016, American website The Sportster ranked Ittihad fans the 12th most influential football fans in the world.
+Ittihad has built a strong fan-base across Saudi Arabia, amongst the Arab League and in Asia.
+Since its opening on 1 May 2014, Ittihad shares the King Abdullah Sports City Stadium with local rival Al-Ahli, while their previous home the Prince Abdullah Al Faisal Stadium faced construction until it was renovated in 2022.

 Sponsorship

 Official sponsor

-In a press conference on 9 January 2006, president of the club Mansour Albalawi announced that Sela Sport Co (which is the sponsor of Saudi National Team) will pay 350 million riyals to sponsor Al-Ittihad for 5 seasons.
-Al-Ittihad was later on sponsored by the Saudi Telecom Company, however the team has not renewed STC's contract.
+In a press conference on 9 January 2006, president of the club Mansour Albalawi announced that Sela Sport Co (which is the sponsor of Saudi National Team) will pay 350 million riyals to sponsor Ittihad for 5 seasons.
+Ittihad was later on sponsored by the Saudi Telecom Company, however the team has not renewed STC's contract.

-Club statistics

 Honours

-Al-Ittihad is one of the most of successful clubs in Saudi Arabia, it has 35 official honours, 28 of which are domestic.
+Ittihad is one of the most of successful clubs in Saudi Arabia, it has 37 official honours, 32 of which are domestic.
 In addition to their continental successes, the club is one of the only three Asian clubs to have won the AFC Champions League twice in a row.